kabirbaidhya/learn-python-django-web/units/python/6/exception-handling.md

 [Home](https://github.com/kabirbaidhya/learn-python-django-web) | [Slides](https://speakerdeck.com/kabirbaidhya/python-exception-handling) | [← Prev](https://github.com/kabirbaidhya/learn-python-django-web/blob/master/units/python/5/functions-and-lambdas.md) | [Next →]()

 ## Exceptions
-When there are errors in your syntax, your code won't run.
+When there are errors in your syntax, your code won't run, that is for sure.
 But even if your syntax is 100% correct and runs fine, there could be cases when you get errors during the runtime of your program.
 These errors that get triggered in the runtime are called **Exceptions**.

 For instance consider this example, when you're trying to divide two numbers, both received from the user input.